HRI-EU/DexterousCooperation/README.md

 ```
   1. Press \"go to start\" button in GUI
   2. Optional: Check \"Auto accept all confirmation requests\" in GUI to enable movement to next canonical state
+  3. Press 'o' for turning the box in one direction, 'i' to turn into the other direction

 Start command real robot: